 Research & Education

-The Texas Brain and Spine Institute (TBSI) is a neuroscience center of excellence associated with CHI St. Joseph Health and Texas A&M HSC, College of Medicine.
+The Texas Brain and Spine Institute (TBSI) is a neuroscience center of excellence associated with Baylor Scott and White Health and Texas A&M HSC, College of Medicine.

 By including both clinicians and scientists, TBSI creates a two-way street for research ideas and studies.
 For the physician, problems dealt with every day in the clinic in the care of patients can be brought to the laboratory to be studied and hopefully solved.
 For scientists, the collaboration with clinicians provides access to patients to allow the translation of their basic research into a treatment for an illness that might save or improve lives.